monome/docs/docs/norns/study-1.md

 print("i will cast " .. spell .. " for " .. coins .. " coins.")
 ```

-(lua has a huge string library, many resources are on the web).
+(lua has a huge string library, many resources are on the web.)

+(also, see addendum on local vs. global variables.)

 ## maths